 Hong Kong had been struggling to attract tourists even before the pandemic began.
 In 2019, the city was plunged into a recession after a series of widespread pro-democracy protests against the mainland government’s increasing control over civic life in Hong Kong brought the territory to a standstill.

-Police cracked down, sometimes violently, and in 2020 China imposed a wide-ranging national security law that effectively silenced demonstrations and limited free speech.
+Police cracked down, often violently, and in 2020 China imposed a wide-ranging national security law that effectively silenced demonstrations and limited free speech.
 Hundreds of protestors, journalists and activists were arrested, including minors – and many visitors stayed away as other countries issued travel advisories for Hong Kong, encouraging visitors to exercise caution when planning a trip there.
 In turn, Hong Kong received 10 million fewer tourists in 2019 compared to the previous year.
-When tourist expenditure stalled, related industries including retail and hospitality took a battering—small-business owners even took to social media to appeal to people to visit their stores.
+When tourist expenditure stalled, related industries including retail and hospitality took a battering—small-business owners even took to social media to appeal to people to visit their stores to keep businesses afloat.

 Whether the campaign will generate enough interest to bring tourism back to pre-2019 levels remains to be seen.